-Kenny forces the residents to find jobs at a shopping mall food court, and rats infest Crenshaw House.
+Kenny forces the residents to find jobs at a mall food court, and rats infest Crenshaw House.

 ALAN:Kenny!
 Kenny!
 Kenny!